robertdavid010/meteor_bootstrap-master-modal/README.md

 ## Templates

-Templates are rendered inside the `modal-body` element within the modal dialogue, and are defined normally as Meteor templates.
+Templates are rendered inside the `modal-body` element within the modal dialogue, and are defined as typical Meteor templates.

 ## Passing data to the modal